aws-samples/serverless-patterns/lambda-durable-parallel-processing-sam/README.md

 6. During the prompts:
     * Enter a stack name
-    * Enter your preferred AWS Region (Lambda Durable Functions is available in multiple regions)
+    * Enter your preferred AWS Region (Lambda durable functions is available in multiple regions)
     * Allow SAM CLI to create IAM roles with the required permissions (CAPABILITY_IAM and CAPABILITY_NAMED_IAM).
     * Keep default values for other parameters